flutter/website/src/docs/development/accessibility-and-localization/internationalization.md

 This section covers the technical details of how localizations work in Flutter.
 If you're planning on supporting your own set of localized messages, the following content would be helpful.
+Otherwise, you can skip this section.

 <a name="loading-and-retrieving"></a>
 ### Loading and retrieving localized values